Reminiscing About the Good Ole’ Days

 Crimpers!
 To this day, I still don’t know what type of curl pattern a crimper makes or even if it’s a curl type.
 This hair tool puts your hair in crimps!
 If you took a piece and paper folded it long ways, five times, and unfolded it, that was your hair back in the day!

 I would love to know what the purpose of crimpers was.
-I remember back in the day when I used a crimper; I would even separate them hoping they it would look better but it didn’t.
+Back in the day when I used a crimper; I would even separate them hoping they it would look better but it didn’t.

 One of the things I didn’t like about the crimpers was how bulky it was.
 Although all of the hair tools back then were bulky.
 I can’t even imagine holding something that big in today’s time.
 Now, we’re all about convenience and little things that have power.